vinc3w/LaufeyBot/README.md

 ### <h1>✨ LaufeyBot ✨</h1>

-LaufeyBot is a discord bot that represent Laufey.
-Play music and listen along with friends and family!
+LaufeyBot is a discord bot that represents Laufey.
+Play music and listen along with family and friends!

 <br>